HesaiTechnology/HesaiLidar_DriveWorks_Plugin/hesai-nvidia-driveworks_plugin/README.md

-# HESAI Lidar AT128 Plugin for NVIDIA DRIVEWORKS
+# HESAI Lidar Plugin Scripts for NVIDIA DRIVEWORKS

 ## Overview
 Contained here is the HESAI Lidar AT128 Plugin for NVIDIA DRIVEWORKS 5.8.
 The plugin is